radiksen/my-vendure-starter-docker/README.md

 │       └── src/                 # Vendure application source code
 │           └── vendure-config.ts # Main Vendure configuration file
 │           └── ... (other Vendure source files)

-##7. **Troubleshooting**
+7. Troubleshooting
 Error: Cannot connect to the Docker daemon: Ensure Docker Engine is running and your user is in the docker group.
 Network "..." needs to be recreated: Run docker-compose down --volumes first, then try ./start-vendure.sh again.
 Error: Vendure dev-setup (migrations/superuser) failed. in script output:
 This typically means Vendure or PostgreSQL were not fully ready.
 The script has a sleep 90 command.
 You can increase this value in start-vendure.sh (e.g., sleep 120 or 180).
 Check container logs for detailed errors: docker-compose logs vendure.
 404 Not Found for Admin UI: Ensure you are accessing http://YOUR_SERVER_IP_OR_DOMAIN:3000/admin.
 The Admin UI is loaded from a CDN.
 The Vendure API server is responsible for routing to it.
-"Connection refused" or browser timeout: Ensure port 3000 is open in your server's firewall.
+Connection refused or browser timeout: Ensure port 3000 is open in your server's firewall.